msakuta/rustograd/README.md

 * Tape memory arena based terms, `TapeTerm`.

 The reference-based term is more efficient when you run the calculation only once, since it doesn't have reference counting overhead.
+However, it has very strict restrictions that is difficult to scale, therefore deprecated.

+First, you need to take a reference (like `&a`) to apply arithmetics due to how operator overloading works in Rust.
-However, there is a very strict restriction that every intermediate term is required to live as long as the expression is evaluated.
+Second, every intermediate term is required to live as long as the expression is evaluated.
 It means you can't even compile a function below, because the temporary variable `b` will be dropped when the function returns.

 ```rust